calidion/aex/README.md

 // scope.time.passed = {};   // Wrong operation!
 ```

-# Use leagacy middlewares from expressjs
+# Use middlewares from expressjs

-Aex provide a way for express middlewares to be able used with Aex.
+Aex provide a way for express middlewares to be tranlated into Aex middlewares.

-You need just a simple call to `toAsyncMiddleware` to generate an async middleware.
+You need just a simple call to `toAsyncMiddleware` to generate Aex's async middleware.

 ```ts
 const oldMiddleware = (_req: any, _res: any, next: any) => {